LaunchCodeEducation/liftoff-curriculum/content/team-project/_index.md

 ### Project Guidelines

-Regardless of the project your team tackles, you should:

 * **Build an application:**  Either build it entirely as a team from scratch or add to a previously started codebase.
 If using existing code, you need to go well beyond what was provided or worked on by others. **You should be able to clearly articulate what you built yourself versus what was built by others**.